Excerion/superlocate-old/README.md

 superlocate
 ===========

+ Superlocate is a program that helps browsing filesystems in the CLI.
+It lets the user forget about the hierarchical nature of the filesystem, instead letting them see directories as tags.
+The directory structure itself remains unchanged, but the user can browse it as if it was a tag-based filesystem.

- Welcome to superlocate, a locate wrapper that makes browsing hierarchical filesystems easier.
-It launches locate on your first argument, and then filters the results so that each of the arguments are included.
-This way, you no longer need to remember where your files are; just remembering the filename, as well as a few of the directories (which you can now see as tags), in any order, will suffice.
+Superlocate looks for a file / directory whose path contains all of the arguments passed.
+This way, you no longer need to remember where your files are; just remembering the name, as well as a few of the directories, in any order, will suffice.

- What it does:
- It launches locate with your first argument.
-If the only result is a directory, it will automatically cd to it.
-If the only result is a file, it will cd to the directory that contains it.
-If there are more than one results, you can refine your search by adding more arguments.

 ### Examples
 #### Example 1